Tzachi Halevy: Acting

-In 2012 he began his acting career, appearing on plays at Habima Theatre and Haifa Theater.
+In 2012, Halevy began his acting career, appearing on plays at Habima Theatre and Haifa Theater.

 In 2013, Halevy starred in the drama film Bethlehem, Ophir Award winner for best picture.
 He portrayed 'Razi', a Shin Bet agent, and won an Ophir Award for Best Supporting Actor for his performance.

 In 2014, he portrayed 'Shlomi Daddon' on the Hot 3 television series Metim LeRega alongside Agam Rudberg, Ofer Shechter, and Yuval Segal.
 That year, he also appeared on Betulot as 'Haim Toledano', and worked alongside Sasson Gabai and Maggie Azarzar.

 In February 2015, the political-thriller television series Fauda first aired on 'yes'.
 In it Halevy portrays 'Naor', a member of a Mista'arvim unit.
 He later appeared in the 2015 drama film The Kind Words as 'Ricky.'

-In 2016, he played a small role on Channel 10's drama television series Hostages.
+In 2016, Halevy played a small role on Channel 10's drama television series Hostages.
 In 2017, he appeared on the second season of the television action series Mossad 101 as 'Liron Harriri', the head of a crime family, and on HOT's Full Moon as 'Baruch'.

-In 2018, Halevy appeared as Ephraim in Mary Magdalene, written by Helen Edmundson and directed by Garth Davis.
+In 2018, he appeared as Ephraim in Mary Magdalene, written by Helen Edmundson and directed by Garth Davis.